-- Allie's mother in Margaret Ball's Lost in Translation, who was heavily into yoga, astral travel, channeling and such and believed that Allie shouldn't seek temporary employment at the Steak Shoppe because it was full of "red meat and death vibrations."
+- Allie's mother in Margaret Ball's Lost in Translation, who's heavily into yoga, astral travel, channeling and such and believes that Allie shouldn't seek temporary employment at the Steak Shoppe because it's full of "red meat and death vibrations."

 - Mokey in Fraggle Rock.
 If she were human, you could easily picture her listening to sitar music and polishing crystals.

 - Boy Meets World: Topanga in the first season.
 She was intended as a one-shot character, but the actress made such an impression that she was invited back as a regular.
 The novelty wore thin pretty quickly, so when the show re-tooled in the second season, they changed her into a Girl Next Door.
 Her change is explained in universe as just growing out of it as it's brought up in a later episode complete with Topanga mimicking an earlier incident of smearing lipstick over her face.

 - Phoebe from Friends.
 Slightly less so in later seasons when she ended up a little less hippy and a little more edgy.